alexanderepstein/Bash-Snippets/gist/README.md

 ## Filter gists
 ### Filter by tags
 `gist` treats **trailing hashtags** inside gist description as tags.
-For example, if a description s:
+For example, if a description is:
 ```
 [Title] this is description #tag1 #tag2
 ```